 These ideas are not new.
 It goes back to the New Deal which split the Republican Party: those who largely accepted the New Deal and those who didn’t.
 The former went on to dominate the party, winning the Presidential nomination every election from 1936-1976, except for 1964.
 The latter however was always there.
 Led first by Robert Taft the “Old Right” strove to halt the New Deal and ideally roll it back.
 This carried on through Barry Goldwater, Reagan, the ’94 Republican Revolution, now Paul Ryan and the Tea Party.
 Goldwater brought military intervention, Reagan on brought social conservatism, each upsetting the previous wave, but all are united in a clear lineage of hoping to roll back government to before the New Deal.

 While I have no doubt many pushers of tax cuts do believe it will boost the economy/is morally right, it can’t be denied that starve the beast has been a factor in pushing for them, especially from influential Republicans like Greenspan, Friedman, Reagan, Norquist, and Paul Ryan.
 It really is a brilliant strategy.
 1: It makes cuts to government spending far more acceptable.
 Social Security has gone from the third rail of politics to mainstream debate, now that it’s “no longer affordable”.
 2: It gives the Republicans an easier time governing.
 3: It allows them to be the party of lower taxes, while saddling Democrats with the pain of “fixing” the mess and be labelled as tax hikers.
 4: Tax cuts are always a popular notion, so it keeps the idea entrenched, especially when they favor the wealthy.
-5: It draws in moderate, well meaning people who may not like it, but feel we need to get spending under control, and it may push more conservative, (but not extremely) farther than they may normally go.
+5: It draws in moderate, well meaning people who may not like it, but feel we need to get spending under control.

 So when you hear about how we need to cut programs, understand this budgetary situation was forced upon us, and has been driven by ideology.
 This isn’t saying we can’t ever touch government programs, just know the history that lead us here, and what motivated it.
 Democrats have been accomplices in all this.
 They passed PAYGO, spending cuts, accepted cuts to welfare, cuts on the wealthy in exchange for puny tax credits, budget sequestration and from the start of the Obama administration were eager to discuss a “grand bargain” and making changes to social security.
 It all stems from the belief of balanced budgets, and deficits as bad.
 While this post has addressed the politics behind deficits, in another post I’ll address the economics of deficits, and why we shouldn’t automatically hate them.